8 F1 records in danger of being broken in 2020

 3. Youngest world champion

 With Ferrari and Red Bull bearing down on Mercedes, could this be the year that Ferrari's youngest winner Charles Leclerc or youngest ever GP winner Max Verstappen become the youngest champ in history?
-If either of the 22-year-olds wins it all, they will beat Sebastian Vettel’s record when he became world champion at the age of 23 years and 134 days in 2010.
+The revised season is expected to extend beyond September 6, and if it does, either of those 22-year-olds can still beat Sebastian Vettel’s record, set when he became world champion for Red Bull at the age of 23 years and 134 days in 2010.

 5. Races started

 Ayrton Senna led every lap for 19 of his 41 Grand Prix victories, a record that Hamilton currently sits level on, having led every lap for the 2019 Chinese, Spanish, Monaco, French and Abu Dhabi GPs.
-The Grand Slam/Grand Chelem record (achieved when a driver scores pole, the fastest lap and leads every lap to win) is currently held by Jim Clark.
-Two more, and Hamilton could equal his fellow Briton who holds the record of eight Grand Slams.
+The Grand Slam/Grand Chelem record (achieved when a driver scores pole, the fastest lap and leads every lap to win) is currently held by Jim Clark with eight.
+But two more for Hamilton, and he will equal his fellow Briton.

 Just four off Schumacher’s record of 155 podiums (from 308 starts), Hamilton is on 151 going into the 2020 season – from just 250 starts.
-It’s surely just a matter of when the defending champion will break this record…
+It’s surely just a matter of how quickly the defending champion will break this record.